Bradbev/flatland/docs/notes.md

  - Convention might be easiest, ie, for anything you want to save, but be treated as "private", have a naming convention.

 # Next Goal
+- Tree view widget
+- Tree view of components
+- Allow inline saving of assets that have parents
+ - ie, components have a parent and the actor an override fields
 - Create a tiny game that does not include the editor package, but does load the created asset
 - Filter asset selection by type
 - Clean everything up and decide on how the lines of separation need to be drawn